naasking/CIL/README.md

 # Status

-CIL reading/traversal works, although there remains a question around switch statements because it requires N branch targets, so I don't believe that's processed correctly at the moment.
+CIL reading/traversal works, now also including a nice interface for analyzing switch instructions.

 CIL.Expressions should currently decompile any CIL that doesn't use: